If your Mercedes-Benz air conditioning isn’t blowing cold air, there may be a simple fix. All you need to do is reset the system.

 One of the most common issues is a leak in the AC system.

-This can be caused by a number of things, including a loose hose, a cracked seal, or a damaged compressor.
+This can be caused by several things, including a loose hose, a cracked seal, or a damaged compressor.

 If you’re experiencing AC problems, the first thing you should do is check for leaks.